ScoopInstaller/Scoop/.github/CONTRIBUTING.md

 1. [Fix bugs](https://github.com/lukesampson/scoop/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc+label%3Abug)
 1. Identify and report reproducible steps of issues

 Scoop's core codebase started moving towards standard/preferred PowerShell code style.
 Mainly with the adoption of [`Verb-Noun`][approved-verbs] naming.
 Starting from April 2019 use `Verb-Noun` naming for functions when manipulating the codebase.

 ### How to properly deprecate function

-When you want to refactor any function, keep in mind that original function need to be kept (With same name, parameters, return values).
+When you want to refactor any function, keep in mind that original function need to be kept (With same name, parameters, return values), so tools which are utilizing scoop core codebase have time to adapt new changes without breaking functionality.
-Some internal functions are used inside manifests and if you would remove them all these manifests could not be installed.
+Some internal functions are used inside manifests and if you would remove them all these manifests cannot not be installed.

 1. Create new funtion with Verb-Noun name
     1. Use [`[CmdletBinding()]`](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_functions_cmdletbindingattribute?view=powershell-6)